 i.
 Describe the methodology used to evaluate competency.

-PEO does not use any third parties. ii.
+ii.
 Explain how the methodology used to evaluate competency is validated, and how often it is validated.

-PEO does not use any third parties. iii.
+iii.
 Explain how work experience is used in the assessment of competency.

-PEO does not use any third parties. e) If your organization relies on a third party to conduct prior learning assessments: i.
+e) If your organization relies on a third party to conduct prior learning assessments:

+i.
 Describe the methodology used to evaluate prior learning.

-PEO does not use any third parties. ii.
+ii.
 Explain how the methodology used to evaluate prior learning is validated, and how often it is validated.

-PEO does not use any third parties. iii.
+iii.
 Explain how work experience is used in the assessment of prior learning.

-PEO does not use any third parties. f) If your organization relies on a third party to administer examinations: i.
+f) If your organization relies on a third party to administer examinations:

+i.
 Describe the exam format, scoring method and number of rewrites permitted.

-PEO does not use any third parties. ii.
+ii.
 Describe how the exam is tested for validity and reliability.
 If results are below desired levels, describe how you correct the deficiencies.

-PEO does not use any third parties. iii.
+iii.
 State how often exam questions are updated and the process for doing so.

+Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.

+Not applicable; no changes relevant to the above section occurred during the reporting period.

-PEO does not use any third parties. - Training (10 / 13)
+Training (10 / 13)